algobulls/algobulls_help_site/docs/member/Books/tradebook.md

 ## Fields
 The following list gives a short brief about each field.

-`Table Fields` - The table covers the following fields: Timestamp, Broker, Strategy, AlgoBulls Order ID, Broker Order ID, Exchange Order ID, Instrument, Transaction Type, Quantity, Price.
+`Table Fields` - The table covers the following fields: Timestamp, Broker, Strategy, AlgoBulls Order ID, Broker Order ID, Instrument, Transaction Type, Quantity, Price.

 `Filters` - Choose one or more filters to display those activities in the table below.